Financial Aid & Scholarships

 • Study abroad program fees

-The information you reported on your FAFSA is used to calculate a number called the Expected Family Contribution (EFC).
-The EFC is not the amount of money that your family must provide.
-The school uses the EFC to determine the amount of your federal grants, loans, or work-study awards for which you may be eligible.
+The information you reported on your FAFSA is used to calculate a number called the Student Aid Index (SAI).
+The SAI is not the amount of money that your family must provide.
+The school uses the SAI to determine the amount of your federal grants, loans, or work-study awards for which you may be eligible.

 Changes in Your Situation

-Financial Aid offices may consider special or unusual circumstances that impact your family situation.
+Financial Aid offices may consider special or unusual circumstances that impact your financial situation.
 Please contact us with any questions you might have regarding your eligibility for a review.

 Renewing Aid